• A full-time advisor is on staff in Memorial Hall, room M25 for walk-ins and appointments.

-Located in Sycamore Hall 224, this departmental resource features an impressive collection of non-circulating materials and a computer work station.
+Located in Sycamore Hall 224, this departmental resource features a collection of useful non-circulating materials.
 When classes in the library are not in session students may utilize the space for research or studying.
 This is also a venue for many of our special events including student/faculty lunches.

 Academic Honor Societies